facat/py3ipopt/README.md

 Py3Ipopt
 =======

 Py3Ipopt is a Python3 version of  PyIpopt.
 PyIpopt is  developed by Eric Xu at Washington Univerisity and issued under the BSD license.
 Py3Ipopt aims to port PyIpopt to Python3.
+Some major contribution is from @drestebon(https://github.com/drestebon).
+Thanks to Eric and drestebon again.

 You can visit https://github.com/xuy/pyipopt for installation, usage, testing and troubleshootings.